alecchendev/cstuff/calculator/README.md

     - [ ] Handle custom conversions
 - [ ] Display current memory in repl (variables, custom unit definitions)
 - [ ] Compile to webassembly and make a basic webapp (no backend, obviously)
+    - [ ] Add autocomplete for builtin units when typing
+    - [ ] Syntax highlightning? maybe need to tokenize/parse along the way..?